Gordon Matta-Clark: Life and work

-He studied architecture at Cornell University from 1962 to 1968, including a year at the Sorbonne in Paris, where he studied French literature.
+Gordon studied architecture at Cornell University from 1962 to 1968, including a year at the Sorbonne in Paris, where he studied French literature.
 In 1971, he changed his name to Gordon Matta-Clark, adopting his mother's last name.
 He did not practice as a conventional architect; he worked on what he referred to as "Anarchitecture".
 At the time of Matta-Clark's tenure there, Cornell's architecture program was guided in part by Colin Rowe, a preeminent architectural theorist of modernism.

 Matta-Clark used a number of media to document his work, including film, video, and photography.
-His work includes performance and recycling pieces, space and texture works, and his "building cuts".
+His work includes performance art and recycling pieces, space and texture works, and his building cuts.
 He also used puns and other word games as a way to re-conceptualize preconditioned roles and relationships (of everything, from people to architecture).

-In February, 1969, the "Earth Art" show, curated by Willoughby Sharp at the invitation of Tom Leavitt, was realized at Andrew Dickson White Museum of Art, Cornell University.
-Matta-Clark, who lived in Ithaca at the time, was invited by Sharp to help the artists in "Earth Art" with the on-site execution of their works for the exhibition.
-Sharp then encouraged Gordon Matta-Clark to move to New York City where Sharp continued to introduce him to members of the New York art world.
-Matta-Clark's work, Museum, at Klaus Kertess' Bykert Gallery, was listed and illustrated on pages 4–5 of Avalanche 1, Fall 1970.
+In February, 1969, the Earth Art show, curated by Willoughby Sharp at the invitation of Tom Leavitt, was realized at Andrew Dickson White Museum of Art at Cornell University.
+Matta-Clark, who lived in Ithaca, New York at the time, was invited by Sharp to help the artists in Earth Art with the on-site execution of their works for the exhibition.
+Sharp then encouraged Matta-Clark to move to New York City where he introduced him to members of the postminimal New York art world, featured him in Avalanche Magazine.
+In the fall of 1970, Matta-Clark's work Museum, that was shown at Klaus Kertess' Bykert Gallery, was listed and illustrated on pages 4–5 of Avalanche #1.

-In 1971 Matta-Clark, Carol Goodden, and Tina Girouard co-founded FOOD, a restaurant in Manhattan's Soho neighborhood; managed and staffed by artists.
+In 1971 Matta-Clark, Carol Goodden, and Tina Girouard co-founded FOOD, an artist's restaurant in Manhattan's Soho neighborhood that was owned, managed, and staffed by post-minimalist artists.
 The restaurant turned dining into an event with an open kitchen and exotic ingredients that celebrated cooking.
 The activities at FOOD helped delineate how the art community defined itself in downtown Manhattan.
-The first of its kind in SoHo, Food became well known among artists and was a central meeting-place for groups such as the Philip Glass Ensemble, Mabou Mines, and the dancers of Grand Union.
+The first of its kind in SoHo, FOOD became well known among artists and was a central meeting-place for groups such as the Philip Glass Ensemble, Mabou Mines, and the dancers of Grand Union.
 He ran FOOD until 1973.